kingsmennn/match-client/README.md

    - **GetBuyerOffers:** Retrieve all offers related to a buyer's request.
    - **GetOfferImages:** Retrieve all images associated with a specific offer.
    - **GetRequestSellerIds:** Retrieve all seller IDs associated with a specific request.

+### Demo

+Check out our demo video to see Match in action!
+The video showcases the technical strengths, usability, and performance of our solution.
+Watch the walkthrough on [YouTube](https://www.youtube.com/watch?v=zecp5zHwz-8) to learn more about how Match can revolutionize the marketplace experience on Hedera.

+### Future Roadmap

+**Key Learnings:**
+- The importance of a seamless user experience in dApps.
+- The need for robust smart contract design to handle a wide range of marketplace scenarios.

+**Next Steps:**
+- **Enhanced User Profiles:** Adding more features to user profiles, including ratings and reviews.
+- **Multi-Language Support:** Expanding the dApp's accessibility by supporting multiple languages.
+- **Advanced Analytics:** Providing sellers with detailed analytics to better understand buyer behavior.
+- **Mobile App Development:** Extending the platform to mobile devices to reach a broader audience.
+- **Integration with Other Networks:** Exploring the possibility of integrating with other blockchain networks to offer cross-chain transactions.

 ### Setup Instructions